warun7/wallet-dashboard/README.md

 # Wallet Dashboard

-A React-based wallet dashboard built with Next.js that connects to MetaMask and displays wallet information including ETH balance and DAI token balance.
+A modern, animated React-based wallet dashboard for MetaMask integration with real-time balance tracking and beautiful glassmorphism UI.

 ## Features